 Another important step is to apply constant WIP (CONWIP).
 At this point, you probably already divided the In Progress area of your Kanban board into different work stages.
 Putting a WIP limit on the whole In Progress area will help your team acquire a better understanding of the whole product development process.

 The same principle applies to the whole workflow.
 The more you advance with Kanban, the more you will realize the need to put more columns.
 And this is not just for the sake of using columns, but to visualize all possible steps that a task can go through.
-This way you will start identifying where work gets stuck, where work gets blocked most often, where the value is added.
+This way, you will start identifying where work gets stuck, where work gets blocked most often, where the value is added.

-Finally, before starting the transition to Level 3, you should outgrow Team Kanban and create a Portfolio Kanban board where your large projects are to be visualized as cards and broken down into assignments linked as children on your teams’ boards.
+Finally, before starting the transition to Level 3, you should outgrow Team Kanban and create a Portfolio Kanban board where your large projects are visualized as cards and broken down into assignments linked as children on your teams’ boards.
 Depending on the progress of the children, you should move the project initiative further towards Done.

-In the process of maturing, you’ve learned how to limit work in progress on personal and eventually basic team level.
+In the process of maturing, you’ve learned how to limit work in progress on a personal and eventually basic team level.
 Still, to achieve a customer-driven state of Kanban implementation, you’ve got two steps ahead of you, one for the transitioning period and one associated with the core level practices:

-- Establish CONWIP limits on emergent workflow
+Establish constant WIP (CONWIP ) limits on emergent workflow.

 Next, you’ll need to apply a constant limit to the total amount of work in progress.
 Also known as CONWIP, this is a more advanced way of keeping your flow stable by keeping the same amount of items in progress all the time.
 If the limit is higher than your capacity, your team will be multitasking.
 If it is lower, then you’ll have team members idle occasionally.

-- Define work types based on customer requests
+Define work types based on customer requests.

-- Map upstream and downstream flow
+Map upstream and downstream flow.

-- Manage blocking issues
+Manage blocking issues.

-- Manage defects and other rework types
+Manage defects and other rework types.

 You can use different card colors, markings, or any other way as long as there’s no chance of confusion.
-For example, in Kanbanize you can define work type templates that automatically apply to freshly created cards of a specific type.
+For example, in Kanbanize, you can define work type templates that automatically apply to freshly created cards of a specific type.
 Such cards are marked with a distinguishable icon.